HarperDB-Add-Ons/cf-apigateway/README.md

+This project is deprecated/obsolete.
+Please see https://docs.harperdb.io/docs/developers/applications/caching for information and how to use HarperDB's native caching functionality.

 # HarperDB Custom Functions API Cache

 This HarperDB API Cache Custom Function will relay any API request through a HarperDB, returning a cached version if it has one, or make the origin API call, store, and return the result if it doesn't.